Moons of Saturn: Search for irregulars

 No new irregular moons of Saturn were reported until 2019, when Sheppard's team identified twenty more irregular satellites of Saturn in archives of their 2004–2007 Subaru observations.
 This brought Saturn's moon count to 82, which resulted in Saturn overtaking Jupiter as the planet with the most known moons for the first time since 2000.
 In 2019, researchers Edward Ashton, Brett Gladman, and Matthew Beaudoin conducted a survey of Saturn's Hill sphere using the 3.6-meter Canada–France–Hawaii Telescope (CFHT) and discovered about 80 new Saturnian irregular moons, which were reported to the Minor Planet Center (MPC) for announcement.
 Follow-up observations of these new moons took place over 2019–2021, eventually leading to S/2019 S 1 being announced in November 2021 and an additional 62 moons being announced from 3–16 May 2023.
 These discoveries brought Saturn's total number of confirmed moons up to 145, making it the first planet known to have over 100 moons.
 Yet another moon, S/2006 S 20, was announced on 23 May 2023, bringing Saturn's total count moons to 146.
 On 11 March 2025, 128 moons of Saturn were simultaneously announced by the MPC, bringing the total number of confirmed moons to 274.
 These moons were found by Ashton, Gladman, Mike Alexandersen, and Jean-Marc Petit, using the CFHT in 2023, as a continuation of their survey.
 Ashton's team also searched in CFHT images taken by a separate team consisting of Wesley Fraser, Samantha Lawler, and John Kavelaars.
 Many of these moons were traced back to earlier observations from 2004 to 2021, which correspond to their discovery dates.
+In 2026, Saturn's total moon count increased to 293 after eleven irregular moons were announced on 16 March, seven irregular moons on 9 April, and one regular moon on 17 June.